serverboards/serverboards/README.md

 ## Plugin development workflow

-To devlop new plugins create a directory or link to your source at
+To develop new plugins create a directory or link to your source at
 $SERVERBOARDS_PATH/plugins, which by default is on installed systems at `/opt/serverboards/share/serverboards/plugins/`.
 If you use the development version, it would be at `~/.local/serverboards/plugins/`.